kavnish/kavnish.github.io/pages/timeline.md

 published: true
 ---

+**2023-06-18**

+`this weekend was all about automations and extenstion on chrome, macos, slack... had a good time exploring applescript, filesaver.js, electron.js, slack SDK, ...
+ChatGPT makes things a lot easier but it still takes a lot to build something meaning.
+I guess this weekend was a good reminder of planning things out first on paper before jumping to code (and you def need a devlog to prevent yourself from all the cool distractions)`

 **2023-06-16**

 `reddit blackout is not about api pricing, it's for something way more important -- the direction reddit seem to be heading`